Volunteer and gap year placements in Australia

 Outdoor Education

-YMCA camps provide outdoor education and recreation programmes for organized groups.
+YMCA camps provide outdoor education and recreation programmes for organised groups.
 Volunteers will be assisting the group leaders in arranging activities for the children.
 They will also be involved with maintaining facilities, getting involved in property maintenance, cleaning and kitchen duties.
 Volunteers will be provided with full training and can gain qualifications.

 Need to know

-Pre departure briefing – all volunteers are invited to a group briefing prior to departure
+- Pre departure briefing - all volunteers are invited to a group briefing prior to departure

-On arrival – volunteers attend an orientation session in Melbourne unless specific training is supplied by host
+- On arrival - volunteers attend an orientation session in Melbourne unless specific training is supplied by host

 Travel